datalad-handbook/book/docs/usecases/reproducible-paper.rst

    get(dataset='.', path=data)

-Lastly, :command:`datalad install` the software repository as a subdataset in the root of the superdataset [#f3]_.
+Lastly, :command:`datalad clone` the software repository as a subdataset in the root of the superdataset [#f3]_.

 .. code-block:: bash

    # in the root of ``algorithm-paper`` run
-   $ datalad install -d . -s git@github.com:psychoinformatics-de/remodnav.git
+   $ datalad clone -d . git@github.com:psychoinformatics-de/remodnav.git

 This repository has also subdatasets in which the datasets used for testing live (``tests/data/``):